microsoft/BotBuilder-Samples/samples/javascript_nodejs/11.qnamaker/README.md

 - Setup QnAMaker

     The prerequisite outlined above contain the steps necessary to provision a QnA Knowledge Base on www.qnamaker.ai.
-Refer to _Create a QnAMaker Application to enable QnA Knowledge Bases_ above for directions to setup and configure LUIS.
+Refer to [QnAMaker Prerequisites][41] for directions to setup and configure QnAMaker.

 - Run the sample